Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Concurrency.md

 # Java
 Built-in parallelism the easy way : [ExecutorService](http://www.nurkiewicz.com/2014/11/executorservice-10-tips-and-tricks.html)

-synchronized method/code blocks to handle concurrent access:
+Synchronized method/code blocks to handle concurrent access:
 - Keep synchronized sections as small as possible
 - More than one per class is a code smell !